sinequa/sba-angular/docs/libraries/components/facet.md

 The `FacetService` provides the following functionality:

 - Provide access to the **facet data**, via the following methods:
-  - `facetService.getAggregation(aggregation name, results)`: Returns the `Aggregation` from the results (and takes care of initializing the aggregation items).
-  - `facetService.getTreeAggregation(facet name, aggregation name, results)`: Returns the `TreeAggregation` from the results (and takes care of initializing the tree aggregation items).
+  - `facetService.getAggregation(aggregation name, results)`: Returns the `ListAggregation` r `TreeAggregation` from the results (and takes care of initializing the aggregation items).
-  - `facetService.getAggregationCount(aggregation name)`: Returns the "count" parameter of a given aggregation, as configured on the server.
-  - `facetService.open(facet name, aggregation, item)`: Opens a collapsed node item in a tree aggregation (queries the server for the data inside that node).
+  - `facetService.open(aggregation, item, query)`: Opens a collapsed node item in a tree aggregation (queries the server for the data inside that node).
-  - `facetService.loadData(aggregation name, skip, count)`: Loads more data from the server to append at the end of a list aggregation.
+  - `facetService.loadData(aggregation name, query)`: Loads more data from the server to append at the end of a list aggregation.
 - Add and remove **search filters** (When a user clicks on an aggregation item in a facet):
-  - `facetService.addFilterSearch(facet name, aggregation, selected items)`: Add a filter to the query for a given facet and aggregation, and refresh the search.
+  - `facetService.addFilterSearch(aggregation, selected items, options, query, facet name)`: Add a filter to the query for a given facet and aggregation, and refresh the search.
-  - `facetService.removeFilterSearch(facet name, aggregation, selected items)`: Remove a filter from the query for a given facet and aggregation, and refresh the search.
+  - `facetService.removeFilterSearch(aggregation, selected item, query, facet name)`: Remove a filter from the query for a given facet and aggregation, and refresh the search.
-  - `facetService.clearFiltersSearch(facet name, all?)`: Clears filters from a facet, and refresh the search.
+  - `facetService.clearFiltersSearch(fields, all?, query, facet name)`: Clears filters from a facet, and refresh the search.
-  - `facetService.hasFiltered(facet name)`: Returns whether a facet has any active filter.
+  - `facetService.hasFiltered(field, query)`: Returns whether the query has an active filter for a field.
-  - `facetService.itemFiltered(facet name, aggregation, selected item)`: Returns whether a given facet *item* is currently filtered.
 - Manage the presence/absence of facets in **dynamic containers** like the facet bar component (the states of dynamic facet is stored in the User Settings):
   - `facetService.isFacetOpened(facet name)`: Test whether a facet is visible in a container.
   - `facetService.addFacet(facet state)`: Add a facet to a container.